hpi-swa-lab/godot-pronto/docs.md

 * Expose the crucial variation points of your mechanic via the Value behavior.
 You can drop any property of a Node onto the scene to create a Value automatically.
 * Focus on quick-and-dirty, especially when adding code.
 The second week is used to consolidate changes in the framework.
 * Don't be afraid of copy-and-paste.
 Copy even your entire prototype, if you want to try multiple directions.
 If that seems tedious in your use case, consider the `Instance` behavior.
-* Try to cram everything for your protoype in a single Godot scene so that changing any aspect is possible without having to switch scenes.
+* Try to cram everything for your prototype in a single Godot scene so that changing any aspect is possible without having to switch scenes.
 Make use of the Spawner and Instance Behaviors to facilitate this.

 * You can use the `set` function to modify any properties when a connection triggers.

 ### Connections

 Connections are an extension of Godot signals to be more flexible.
+Connections can be dragged from any behavior to any arbitrary node in a scene.
 They are the primary means to assemble your game by wiring Behaviors together.

 * Creating
     * Connections are created by hovering the "+" that appears below selected nodes.
 There are two types of connections.
-    * The type `invoke`, is created by dragging a signal from the list onto its receiver.
+    * The type `target`, is created by dragging a signal from the list onto its receiver.
+From the list in the dialog, you can either choose any method to invoke or choose `<statement(s)>` to execute arbitrary code.
+In the expressions for the arguments or the arbitrary code, you can write Godot expression that can access `from` and `two`.
-    * The type `expression` allows to execute arbitrary Godot code.
+    * The type `expression` allows to execute arbitrary Godot code without a receiver node.
 Create an `expression` connection by double-clicking a signal in the list.
+You can access `from` in the code.
 * Deleting
     * Open the connection, then click on the trash icon in the top-right.